Skip to main content

 Look at the fermented batter, it has small bubbles.

 In the picture below, look how the idlis are soft and spongy.
 Hot millet idlis are ready with sambhar and tomato chutney.
-Serve hot for breakfast or dinner or even as an healthy evening snack.
+Serve hot for breakfast, dinner or a healthy evening snack.

 Please don't forget to like and leave your valuable comments.